manuelpepe/PolyCompounder/README.md

 * `strategy`: Class name of strategy (must be subclass of `PolyCompounder.strategy.CompoundStrategy`, see `polycompound list-strategies`)
 * `name`: Name, just for logging.
 * `params`: Dictionary with strategy parameters. (see `polycompound list-strategies -v`)
-* `repeat_every`: _Optional_ Dictionary with periodicity of the process, same arguments as `datetime.timedelta`.
+* `repeat_every`: _Optional_.
+Dictionary with periodicity of the process, same arguments as `datetime.timedelta`.

-Run `polycompound list-strategies -v' to see available strategies and parameters.
+Run `polycompound list-strategies -v` to see available strategies and parameters.

 ### Email alerts